-Most of Dublin's cinemas participate in the capital's film festival, a two-week showcase for new films by Irish and international directors, which features local flicks, arty international films and advance releases of mainstream movies.
+Most of Dublin's cinemas participate in the capital's film festival, a two-week showcase for new films by Irish and international directors.
+It features local flicks, arty international films and advance releases of mainstream movies.

 Six Nations Rugby

-The Irish national rugby team (www.irishrugby.ie) plays its three home matches at the Aviva Stadium in the southern suburb of Ballsbridge.
+The Irish national rugby team (www.irishrugby.ie) plays its three home matches at the Aviva Stadium in Dublin's southern suburb of Ballsbridge.
 The season runs from February to April.

 Spring is in the air, and the whole country is getting ready for arguably the world's most famous parade.
 Dublin's is the biggest, but every town in Ireland holds one.